roonstott/beep-boop/README.md

 beepBoop(array);
 Expected Output:
 ["0", "Beep!", "Boop!", "Won't you be my neighbor!", "4", "5", "6", "7", "8", "9", "Beep!", "Beep!", "Boop!", "Won't you be my neighbor?", "Beep!"];

+Test: "It will return the transformed array is a single string"
+Code:
+let array = ["0", "1", "2", "3", "4", "5"]
+beepBoop(array);
+Expected Output:
+0, Beep!, Boop!, Won't you be my neighbor?, 4, 5